borealis-agency/next-starter/README.md

 ## Requirements

-Clone command assumes you have [Volta](https://volta.sh/) installed.
+Project generator command assumes you have [Volta](https://volta.sh/) installed.
 Volta is used for easy Node.js and npm version management and the ability to run this command with appropriate Node.js and npm versions.

 > If you don't have Volta installed, please make sure you are using Node.js v18 and npm v9 when "cloning" this template.
 Volta is still highly advised because it makes all of this way easier.